swalukose/BManwani/README.md

            * 5 WT AnkB Females, 4 WT AnkB Males, 3 Heterozygous AnkB Females, 3 Heterozygous AnkB Males
            * 21 C57BL/6 Males, 12 C57BL/6 Females
        * AnkB mice spontaneously develop atrial fibrillation
-  * DSI telemonitors were surgically implanted into the mice
+  * DSI telemonitors were surgically implanted into all animals.
+The following day post-surgery, the C57BL/6 mice were injected intraperitoneally with carbachol, a drug that induces atrial fibrillation.
+The AnkB mice did not receive any injections.
+EKGs were then recorded for 8 hours and analyzed using LabChart.
-  * How was the project carried out?

 **Softwares Used:** Microsoft Excel, LabChart, GraphPad Prism